 In the past, one of the most challenging aspects of working as a travel nurse was finding safe and affordable short-term rentals that offered fully-furnished accommodations.
-Fortunately, more landlords have realized the advantages of renting to travel nurses and websites like Furnished Finder are making it easier than ever to secure traveling nurse rentals in cities across the country.
+Fortunately, more landlords have realized the advantages of renting to travel nurses, and websites like Furnished Finder make it easier than ever to secure traveling nurse rentals in cities across the country.

-The convenience of finding properties online however also has the potential to expose travel nurses to online housing scams.
-While listing websites practice their due diligence when it comes to preventing and identifying fraudulent rental properties, travel nurses also need to be armed with the right knowledge and know how to spot potential scams.
+However, the convenience of finding properties online also has the potential to expose travel nurses to online housing scams.
+While listing websites practice their due diligence when it comes to preventing and identifying fraudulent rental properties, travel nurses also need to be armed with the right knowledge and know-how to spot potential scams.
 This guide will help you avoid scams and get matched up with trustworthy landlords and ideal housing opportunities.

 Common Housing Scams

 Typically, housing scams fall under three main categories: the fake ad, the spoof ad, and the identity theft ad.
 Usually, the fake ad will only include a few blurry images and very little information about the property.
 Remember that landlords are running a business and looking to earn rental income, which means that a legitimate landlord will really want to sell their rental and show it in the best light possible.
 If the ad is short on details, it is probably fake.
 Move on to other options and take the time to report any suspicious ads, so that other travel nurses don’t fall victim to scams.

 The spoof ad can be a little harder to spot.

 In this case, they typically use professional images that really catch your eye, but there tends to be something about the listing that seems too good to be true.
 Perhaps you have been looking at comparable properties, and they are listed at much higher prices.
 If the landlord is offering a lot of space and other amenities for a bargain-basement price, beware.
 Rental prices in the same area should be pretty consistent…